 - We also can prevent the numerous medical complications that can affect twins, triplets or higher multiples during pregnancy, birth or for a lifetime, such as premature birth, low birth rate, and respiratory issues.

 Ask your RMANJ doctor or nurse about SET and CCS.

-In 2013 RMANJ donated SelectCCS to the Foundation for the Assessment and Enhancement of Embryonic Competence (FAEEC), a non-profit organization dedicated to improving outcomes and advancing knowledge in the areas of research, diagnosis, and education.
-SelectCCS is owned and operated by the Foundation for Embryonic Assessment and Enhancement for Embryonic Competence (www.faeec.org).
+In 2013 RMANJ donated SelectCCS to the Foundation for Embryonic Competence (FEC), a non-profit organization dedicated to improving outcomes and advancing knowledge in the areas of research, diagnosis, and education.
+SelectCCS is owned and operated by the Foundation for Embryonic Competence.